KrailOrg/krail/docs/tutorial01.md

 - Logout.
 You will now be on the logout page (which by default does not appear in the navigation components - also configurable behaviour)
 - Press the browser 'back' button - and a notification will pop up saying that *"private/home is not a valid page"*.
 Even though you know this is not the case, this message is deliberate, as it means that if a user tries to guess a url that they are not authorised for, they will not even get confirmation that the page exists.
 - Look at the message bar and you will see that the same message has appeared there.
 We will look at [user notifications](tutorial04.md) and how they are handled a bit later.

+#Summary
+You have created a basic application, and can have already seen:<br>

+- Integration with User Access Control from Apache Shiro
+- a pluggable set of pages
+- Navigation aware components acting together
+- User notifications

+# Download from Github

+To get to this point straight from Github, [clone](https://github.com/davidsowerby/krail-tutorial) using branch **step01**